jmelo11/Chile-Fin-Products/README.md

 qlChileCal.py - Contains a function that generates the Chilean calendar for QL.

-zspreadSebra.py - Example of an implementation of the first two scripts.
+zspreadSebra.py - Example of an implementation of the other scripts.